enkore/i3pystatus/docs/module.rst

 i3pystatus uses continuous integration (CI) techniques, which means in our case that every patch and every pull request is tested automatically.
-While Travis is used for automatic building of GitHub pull requests it is not the authorative CI system (which is `Der Golem
+While Travis is used for automatic building of GitHub pull requests, it is not the authoritative CI system (which is `Der Golem
 <http://golem.enkore.de/>`_) for the main repository.

 The ``ci-build.sh`` script needs to run successfully for a patch to be